 Rainproof and windproof outer shell.
 Soft fleece interior.
 All-purpose outdoor blanket.
-Generous dimensions easily accommodates two adults.
+Generous dimensions easily accommodate 2 adults.
 Lightweight.
 Stuff sack for convenient portability.
-Durable and machine washable.
+Durable and machine-washable.

 Polyester waterproof shell is noisy and crinkly when shifting positions.

 Crafted from ultra-durable materials.
-Waterproof, sand proof, and puncture resistant.
+Waterproof, sand-proof, and puncture-resistant.
 Versatile design works anywhere.
-Provides effective barrier between you and the ground.
+Provides an effective barrier between you and the ground.
 Incredibly compact when folded.
 Fits into pocket-sized stuff sack.

 No plush lining for comfort.
 Won't provide warmth in chilly weather.

-Made from 80 percent wool and 20 percent synthetic material.
+Made from 90% wool and 10% synthetic material.
 Finished edges for long-lasting construction.
 Resists static and mildew as well as flames.
+Triple-washed during manufacturing for a softer feel and less shrinkage.

 Some customers report significant shedding.

-75% down fill and cotton shell.
+Made of 75% down fill and cotton shell.
 Indulgently soft, cozy, and warm.
 Box stitched to prevent shifting.
 Comes with stuff sack for portability.
 Lightweight design won't weigh you down.
-Machine washable.
+Machine-washable.

 Won't keep you from getting wet.
 Needs to be air-dried.